 Christine played squash and rugby at Amherst College and competed in the 2002 World Ultimate Frisbee Club Championships, but now finds her athletic glory jogging along Manhattan’s Hudson River.
 She lives in her native New York City with her husband, son, and daughter.

 I’m paid for my advisory work with BSR, which lists its member companies on its website.
 I receive an honorarium for serving on the External Advisory Panel for Keurig Green Mountain, and take on paid engagements for companies, NGOs, the U.N., and other organizations.
-And DHL sent me a nice advent calendar this year.
+And DHL sent me a nice advent calendar last year.

 I still hold some of the BP shares I was awarded as an employee; the rest of my money is in Vanguard mutual funds.